 Next, you can validate the data set that the inventory beacon collects from the staging database.
-Simply trigger the connection to the staging database in test mode, as described in Create Connections for Data Upload on page 224.
-This allows you to inspect the zip archive, which would otherwise be uploaded to the central server, in

-CommonAppData Flexera Software Beacon IntermediateData on the inventory beacon.
+Simply trigger the connection to the staging database in test mode, as described in Create Connections for Data Upload.
+This allows you to inspect the zip archive, which would otherwise be uploaded to the central server, in %CommonAppData%\Flexera Software\Beacon\IntermediateData on the inventory beacon.
 Provided that you make comparisons before the next run of the XenApp server agent, you should find 1:1 correspondence between the data in the staging database and the intermediate file.